ebcoop/rulesandpolicies/Rules.md

 ### Division 6 Deceased or incapacitated members

-#### 24 Death of member (CNL ss93 & 102â€“106)
+#### 24 Death of member (CNL ss93 & 102–106)

-In the event that a member dies, their shares will be forfeited.
+The legal personal representative of a deceased member may apply to the board for a transfer of the
+deceased member’s shares and interest (as defined in Division 8 of the law) in a form approved by the Board.

 #### 25 Rights and liabilities of members under bankruptcy or mental incapacity (CNL ss95, 96 & 117)

-1. A personâ€™s membership ceases upon bankruptcy and that personâ€™s shares must be forfeited.
+1. A person’s membership may continue upon bankruptcy for so long as that member continues to meet all regular membership requirements.

-2. A person appointed under a law of a State or Territory to administer the estate of a member who, through mental or physical infirmity, is incapable of managing his or her affairs, may be registered as the holder of the memberâ€™s shares and the rights and liabilities of membership vest in that person during the period of the appointment.
+2. A person appointed under a law of a State or Territory to administer the estate of a member who, through mental or physical infirmity, is incapable of managing his or her affairs, may be registered as the holder of the member’s shares and the rights and liabilities of membership vest in that person during the period of the appointment.

 3. The liabilities attaching to the shares of a person under mental incapacity continue in accordance with section 96 of the Law.

-4. Upon application by a person appointed to manage the affairs of a member referred to in subrule (2), the board may decide to suspend some or all active membership obligations if there are grounds to believe that the memberâ€™s physical or mental infirmity is temporary.
+4. Upon application by a person appointed to manage the affairs of a member referred to in subrule (2), the board may decide to suspend some or all active membership obligations if there are grounds to believe that the member’s physical or mental infirmity is temporary.

 #### 26 Entitlements and liabilities of person registered as trustee, administrator etc.

 1. A person becoming entitled to be a shareholder because of the incapacity of the holder is entitled to the dividends and other advantages to which the person would be entitled if he or she were the registered holder of the share or shares.
 However, before being registered as a member, the person is not entitled to exercise any right conferred by membership in relation to meetings of the co-operative.

-2. A person registered as holder of the shares of a member incapable of managing his or her affairs, has the same liabilities in relation to the share or shares as those to which the deceased, bankrupt or incapable person would have been liable if he or she had remained a member with full legal capacity.
+2. A person registered as holder of the shares of a member incapable of managing his or her affairs, has the same liabilities in relation to the share or shares as those to which the incapable person would have been liable if he or she had remained a member with full legal capacity.

-3. The board has the same right to decline or to suspend registration of a share as it would have had for a transfer of a share by the incapacitated person before the bankruptcy or incapacity.
+3. The board has the same right to decline or to suspend registration of a share as it would have had for a transfer of a share by the incapacitated person before the incapacity.